dart-lang/language/working/333 - shared memory multithreading/proposal.md

 }
 ```

 Invoking `NativeCallable.shared(...).nativeFunction` does not require exclusive access to a specific isolate - so it will not introduce any busy waiting.
-It also has a clear semantics with respect to global state: `@shared` global state is accessible and independent from the current thread and non-`@shared` state will throw an error when accessed.
+It also has a clear semantics with respect to global state: `shared` global state is accessible and independent from the current thread and non-`shared` state will throw an error when accessed.

 ## Core Library Changes